nervosnetwork/ckb/rpc/README.md

 #### Fields

-`LockHashIndexState` is a JSON object with following fields.
+`LockHashIndexState` is a JSON object with the following fields.

 *   `lock_hash`: [`H256`](#type-h256) - The script lock hash.

-    This index will index cells which lock script hash matches.
+    This index will index cells that lock script hash matches.

 *   `block_number`: [`BlockNumber`](#type-blocknumber) - The max block number this index has already scanned.